SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

   frame (only  *French* side,  like in the  context of  end 2016-begin 2017).

-Each of these layouts publish additional options.
+Each of these layouts publishes additional options.

 Available Vertex/Event Generators {#usingflsimulate_generator_table}